u8array/Thomisidae/README.md

 1. Build or download the binary (see Build).
 2. Configure the MCP server in LM Studio (via the Integrations dialog):

 When you click the "Install" button and then choose "Edit mcp.json", LM Studio opens a dialog where you can paste or edit the integrations JSON directly.
-This is the supported integration method for this tool.

 ![LM Studio: Integration dialog](docs/install.png)